Everything you need to know about teaching English in Austria in 2026

 We have written our own (true) review of Complaints Board, and a lot of business owners have written to us to explain that they are in the same situation – their competitors have used the website to spread false information about their products and services.

-Regarding Reddit, which can be a useful resource for some types of information, the main community is r/TEFL.
+Regarding Reddit, which can be a useful resource for some types of information, the vast majority of the Reddit communities are clandestinely run by TEFL programs.

 B. Our response to the false assertions